zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/teamcenter-extension.md

 The `Get Datasets from Item Revision` action allows you to generate the domain model and microflow to retrieve datasets for an Item Revision and subsequently download files inside the dataset.

 #### Attach Datasets to Item Revision {#attachdatasetstoitemrevision}

-The 'Attach Datasets to Item Revision' allows you to generate the domain model and microflow to create and attach Teamcenter dataset or specializations thereof with file document to an Item Revision in Teamcenter.
-The resulting microflow implements the Upload file, Create relation and Get properties actions from TcConnector.
+The 'Attach Datasets to Item Revision' action allows you to generate a domain model and microflow which creates and attaches a Teamcenter dataset (or its specializations) with a file document to an Item Revision in Teamcenter.
+The resulting microflow implements the Upload file, Create relation, and Get properties actions from the `TcConnector` module.

 #### Get Workspace Objects {#getworkspaceobjects}